 Methods for analysing costs of healthcare interventions will be presented.
-Students will learn options for valuing health outcomes, in particular, quality-adjusted life-years (QALYs).
+Students will learn options for valuing health outcomes, in particular quality-adjusted life-years (QALYs).
 The techniques, for example discounting and calculation of incremental cost-effectiveness ratios (ICERs), that statutory agencies such as PHARMAC (in NZ) and NICE (in the UK) use to make decisions on purchasing new health technologies will be discussed.
-Different options for prioritisation (including multi-criteria decision analysis) and the Global Burden of Disease and cost-of-illness studies will also be covered.
+Different options for prioritisation (including multi-criteria decision analysis), the Global Burden of Disease, and cost-of-illness studies will also be covered.

 |Paper title||Economic Evaluation|

 |Points||15 points 15 points 15 points|

 |Teaching period(s)||1st Non standard period (2 September 2019 - 25 October 2019), 1st Non standard period (2 September 2019 - 25 October 2019), 1st Non standard period (2 September 2019 - 25 October 2019)|

 |Domestic Tuition Fees (NZD)||$1,400.75|

 - MA, MHealSc, MPH, MSc, DPH, PGDipArts, PGDipHealMgt, PGDipHealSc, PGDipPHC, PGCertPH, PGCertPHC

 - (i) PGCertPHC and PGDipPHC students require approval from the Board of Studies in Primary Health Care to enrol for this paper. (ii) This paper runs for the second half of second semester.